 A short drive from Drakano gives us the option to visit nearby Iero Beach and the Cave of Dionysos.
 Dionysos was the Greek god of wine and ecstasy and is said to have been born in Ikaria.

 Another nearby option is to take a short hike and visit the mysterious area of "Propezoulopi" with its scattered ancient stone monuments called "Menhir".
 Propezoulopi is thought to have been a sacred ancient region of Ikaria, perhaps a burial ground or a site for offerings and worship.
 The roundtrip hike into the area to see the monuments takes about 30 minutes.

 Leaving the area of Faros we will return to Armenistis from a different road - via the south western coastal road that crosses over to the north side of Ikaria mid-island near Kossikia village.
-Our last optional stop is for a rejuvenating and relaxing dip in the natural hot springs thermal sea pool at Lekfada, just outside of Agios Kirikos.
-Before the return drive to Armenistis guest can use our centrally located company apartment in Agios Kirikos main square to relax, shower, change and use the WC if they want.
+Our last optional stop, time permitting is for a quick hike up and visit to Koskinas Castle near the village of Kossikia.
 We arrive back to Armenistis before sunset in the early evening after a fun filled and rewarding day.